iririsgoo/Instagram-Sentiment-Analysis/README.md

 ## Analysis
 ### Posts length
-Posts Length in characters
+> Posts Length in characters
-  '''
-  nchar(tweets$text)
-  '''
 > Posts Length in words
 > Posts Length in sentences
 > Posts Length in characters

+### On which day did he post the most?

-### Screaming posts with 28 Exclamation marks, what's so exciting?
+### Screaming posts with a max of 28 Exclamation marks
 > <img src="images/screaming%20posts.png" width="60%">

-> He's obviously so excited about this astrophysics conference that he used 28 exclamation marks in the post.
-I'm not surprised.
+> He's obviously so excited about an astrophysics conference last summer that he used 28 exclamation marks in the post.
+Not surprised.

 ### Most Common Words
 > <img src="images/Most%20Common%20Words.png" width="60%">